 Big Brother Mentor: In Z, Gainer invokes this towards Renton, but is set back since Renton is an outdoor-type of boy, being more interested in sports such as weightlifting than video games.
 Double subverted when Renton address Gainer as "niisan" after seeing his prowess in combat.

-Crowe Broust: Once the Sphere of the "Swaying Scales" activates, Crowe is locked onto a single thought and cannot break out of it, entering a near-berserker state.
+Crowe Broust, upon activating the Sphere of the "Swaying Scales", is locked onto a single thought and cannot break out of it, entering a near-berserker state.
 Subverted when ZEXIS discovers a way to circumvent this through the sound of dropping coins, since Crowe's avarice is just that strong.